JetBrains/kotlin-multiplatform-dev-docs/topics/compose/compose-test.md

     @OptIn(ExperimentalTestApi::class)
     @Test
     fun myTest() = runComposeUiTest {
-        // Declare the UI state that will be tested, calling your code as necessary
+        // Declaration of a mock UI to demonstrate API calls
-        // Here we provide only static examples to demonstrate API calls setContent {
+        // Add your own declarations as needed setContent {
             var text by remember { mutableStateOf("Hello") }
             Text(